Attribute Style CSS Programming

 In addition to changing the width attribute you need to remember to remove the ‘lastUnit’ class and to change things from ‘unit’ to ‘col-’.
 We can make the ‘last’ marker harmless in the case where its used with fixed-width layouts so forgetting to remove it will not harm the presentation.
 Then we can tell developers to always include it.
 It wont be necessary in one case but it will be consistent and that will probably reduce frustration.
 Also lets name the attribute ‘last’ so that we can use this kind of marker attribute in other places as a convention, like the last row in a table or the last button in a button strip.
 In programming some attributes have no effect unless they are used in conjunction with another attribute or placed on a particular type. ‘last’ may get used widely but it wont have any default behavour.
 Its important to consider this when building your framework.
 If something has global effects its harder to make it have local effects later.

 Then there is the ‘.line’ declaration.
 You cant forget to add that.
-I think it’s better if there is a declaration in both layout types so the programmer has to say what they mean, semantically, even if it not necessary.
+I think it’s better if there is a declaration in both layout types so the programmer has to say what they mean, semantically, even if its not necessary.
 As it turns out it is necessary to make fixed width and percentage width layouts stack ontop of each other.
 Finally we can re-name ‘.unit’ to ‘.col’ so it looks more like the fixed width versions.

 .layout-percent {clear:both;} /* facilitate layout stacking */